tkestack/gpu-manager/README.md

 To schedule a GPU payload correctly, GPU manager should work with `gpu-quota-admission` which is a kubernetes scheduler plugin.

 GPU manager also supports the payload with fraction resource of GPU device such as 0.1 card or 100MiB gpu device memory.
-If you want this kind feature, please refer to `vcuda` project.
+If you want this kind feature, please refer to [vcuda-controller](https://github.com/tkestack/vcuda-controller) project.

 # How to deploy GPU Manager